ivangfr/knative-minikube-environment/quarkus-jpa-mysql-native-vs-jvm/README.md

    [{"id":"1","isbn":"123","title":"Learn Knative"},{"id":"2","isbn":"124","title":"Learn Minikube"}]
    ```
-   In this example, the response was returned in `2349 ms`
+   In this example, the response was returned in `2349 ms`.

-1. In the first terminal, watch `quarkus-jpa-mysql-native` Pod changing from `ContainerCreating`, `Running` to `Terminating`
+3. In the first terminal, watch `quarkus-jpa-mysql-native` Pod changing from `ContainerCreating`, `Running` to `Terminating`:
    ```
    NAME         READY   STATUS    RESTARTS   AGE my-mysql-0   1/1     Running   0          6m19s